ziad-saab/fullstack-practice-project/README.md

 1. Styling: try to get as close as possible to the mockups, without using any CSS framework.
 You may use the grid system that you built in week 4.
 2. Implement the signup component.
 You can look at the login component for some inspiration, even though it's not 100% the same.
-    i.
-Create the signup form in `src/components/pages/SignUp.js` ii.
-Make an API call to the "Create new user (signup)" endpoint iii.
-On success, use React Router's `browserHistory` to redirect the user to `/login` iv.
-On error, display the errors in the form
+    1. Create the signup form in `src/components/pages/SignUp.js`
+    2. Make an API call to the "Create new user (signup)" endpoint
+    3. On success, use React Router's `browserHistory` to redirect the user to `/login`
+    4. On error, display the errors in the form
 3. For logged in users, make sure the menu displays their avatar URL from the API.
 To do this you'll have to call the `/auth/me` endpoint and retrieve the `avatarUrl` of the logged in user.
 4. For logged in users on the home page, make the `+` button work.
 It should open a modal prompting the user to create a new board like in the mockups.
 On submit, make the appropriate API call.
 Once the board is created, redirect the user to that board's page with React Router's `browserHistory`.
 5. Fix `src/components/pages/Board.js` to add a `+` button if the logged in user owns the current board.
 Then, implement that `+` to let the logged in user add a bookmark on their board.
 It should open a modal like in the mockup, then make the appropriate API call to create the bookmark.
 On success, you should refresh the list of bookmarks from the server, making sure to keep the component DRY.